dylanpieper/chatalot/README.md

 )
 ```

-However, be aware that data will not be saved to the disk until all chats are processed, risking data loss and additional cost.
+If using `length(prompts)`, be aware that data will not be saved to the disk until all chats are processed, risking data loss and additional cost.

 ## Features